twoojoo/dotfiles/README.md

 ### xbindkeys

-- I was forced to use xbindkeys just because I wasn't able to make the **Super_L** key work with i3 as a standalone key to launch the polybar "start" menu
+- I was forced to use xbindkeys just because I wasn't able to make the **Super_L** key work with i3 as a standalone key to launch the rofi "start" menu